Cover Image

 Integration of Direct-from-China Shipping

-Amazon may need that strategic edge, as both ultra-affordable platforms benefit from the U.S. de minimis trade provision, which exempts packages under $800 from customs duties.
-Whether Amazon Value will also take advantage of this provision to reduce costs remains unclear, especially as upcoming reforms by the Biden-Harris administration may tighten regulations on these shipments.
+Amazon may need this edge, as Temu and Shein also benefit from the US de minimis provision, which which exempts packages under $800 from customs duties.
+However, upcoming reforms from the Biden-Harris administration may tighten regulations on these shipments, potentially impacting costs.

 The addition of Direct-from-China shipping expands upon Amazon’s fulfillment network (FBA).
-Traditionally, products are sent to local warehouses, where they sit until ordered by customers.
-Now, Chinese sellers can ship directly from their manufacturers and bypass the expensive inventory fees.
+Traditionally, products are sent via ocean freight to US FBA warehouses, where they sit until ordered by customers.
+Now, Chinese sellers can send products to Amazon’s Chinese warehouses, from where orders are air-freighted to the US in one to two weeks, allowing them to bypass expensive inventory fees.

-Both Temu and Shein drastically lower operational costs through similar models, but neither can match Amazon’s shipping times.
+Both Temu and Shein drastically lower their operational costs through similar models, but neither can match Amazon’s shipping times still.

 PlatformShipping MethodWarehousing ModelEstimated Delivery Time (Standard)